 Grilled Bone-In Chicken

-This technique works for bone-in chicken breasts as well as legs, thighs, and quarters.
-Here is how we grill bone-in chicken on a gas grill:
+This technique works for bone-in chicken breasts as well as legs, thighs, and quarters, although the cooking times may need to be adjusted depending on the cut or size of the meat.
+Here is how we grill bone-in chicken leg and thigh quarters on a gas grill:

 - Heat up the grill.
 Whether you are cooking with gas or charcoal briquettes, you will want the grill hot before you put your meat on it.
 Turn all the burners on medium-high, if using a gas grill, and close the lid.
 Or get your charcoal going if you are taking that route.